Back to all guides

 Open journal with a hidden paperclip tab holding a slim removable card near the top edge of the page

-A hidden paperclip works best when the metal does the gripping, the paper sleeve does the hiding, and the note still has a clear way out.
+A covered paperclip works only when the metal grips lightly, the sleeve buffers the page, and the note still has a clear way out.

 Close view of a hidden paperclip sleeve with part of the clip visible inside a paper channel and a slim card behind it